ska-sa/katsdpimager/doc/user.rst

    value will reduce the cost of each CLEAN cycle, but too large a value may prevent CLEAN from converging.

+.. option:: --psf-limit <VALUE>

+   Maximum fraction of image to use for PSF.
+This restricts the size of the PSF to a certain fraction of the image, if not already further constrained by :option:`--psf-cutoff`.

 .. option:: --major-gain <VALUE>

    Fraction of the peak at the start of a major cycle that will be cleaned in